Today in Bloomington Logo Today in Bloomington

 View event

-8-10 p.m. — The Bishop Bar — 18+ show — Experience the musical synergy of S. Carey and Sleeping Trees in an evening of genre-bending tunes.
+8-10 p.m. — The Bishop Bar — Ticketed event — Experience the soothing sounds of S. Carey in an intimate Bloomington venue.

 Tue, 9/30/25